ftdot/EasyTl/README.md

 #### For the Windows:

     You must run the install.bat file

+### (Optional) Set up the FFMPEG (Need for STTLib plugin)
+STTLib plugin is provides "speech to text" functional.
+To work, it requires FFMPEG.
+As example, STTLib required for plugin "VoiceToText", that converts the voice messages and other audio content to the text

+**WARNING!:** At the moment support only Debian-based linux systems.
+Also, to install "ffmpeg" package required root privileges

+#### For the Linux (Debian):

+    # sudo ./install_ffmpeg.sh

+#### For the Windows:

+    You must run the install_ffmpeg.bat file

 ### Set up API_ID, API_HASH and MY_ID in easytl.py
 Open a file ``easytl.py`` by any editor and change these lines: